 Amritsar is known for two things majorly, Wagah Border and Golden Temple.
 Even though there are few more Places like Jallianwala Bagh, Durgiana Temple.
 All of this worth getting someone’s attraction.
 In this Amritsar tourism guide, we will discuss sightseeing, food, stay, transportation and suggested itineraries.

 If you are in Amritsar for a complete day, you may book your transport to visit these places.
 Although there are few more temples and museums you may want to explore on the second day.

-I will discuss details of four main attractions first, followed by food, stay, transport options and a suitable itinerary.
+I will discuss details of four main attractions first, followed by food, stay, transport options, and a suitable itinerary.

-Amritsar Tourism Sightseeing
+Amritsar Tour Sightseeing

 One of the biggest massacres happened in this place, hundreds of people were killed as per colonel Reginald Dyer’s instruction.
 Official British Indian sources gave a figure of 379 identified dead, with approximately 1,100 wounded (Source: Jallianwala Bagh Massacre).
 Amar Jyoti holds a continuously burning flame to pay utmost respect to the martyrs.
 Jallianwala Bagh Memorial park was made in the memory of the pilgrims and festival-goers who lost their lives during the notorious massacre.
-Bullet marks are clearly visible because of highlighting in different walls, just imagine 1100 round of bullets.
+Bullet marks are clearly visible because of highlighting in different walls, just imagine 1100 rounds of bullets.
 Martyrs well where people throw coins to pray.
 Finally, Jallianwalabagh museum to showcase history in front of you.